Skip to content

 Cartesian relative TRF

-This code moves the gripper relative to the last position.
-In this example we move for -80 mm in x direction of TRF.
+This code moves the gripper relative to its last position.
+In this example, the gripper moves -80 mm in the x direction of the TRF.

 Begin()